Jia Tolentino: Early life and education

-At the age of 15, she participated in the game show, Girls v.
-Boys, in Puerto Rico.
+At the age of 15, she participated in the game show Girls v.
+Boys in Puerto Rico.

 In 2005, Tolentino enrolled at the University of Virginia as a Jefferson Scholar, studying English, joining the Pi Beta Phi sorority, and participating in an a cappella group called The Virginia Belles.
 After graduating from UVA in 2009, Tolentino spent a year as a Peace Corps volunteer in Kyrgyzstan.
 Tolentino earned an MFA from the University of Michigan.

 Career

 Tolentino began writing for The Hairpin in 2013, hired by then-editor-in-chief Emma Carmichael.
 In 2014, Tolentino and Carmichael both moved to Jezebel, where Tolentino worked for two years before joining The New Yorker.

 Tolentino's writing has won accolades across genres.
 Flavorwire called her a "go-to music source," while her first short story won the fall 2012 Raymond Carver Short Fiction Contest and was nominated for a Pushcart Prize.
-She has also garnered favorable attention for essays on topics such as race in publishing, marriage, abortion, and notions of female empowerment, as well as for her no-pulled-punches music criticism.
+She has also garnered favorable attention for essays on topics such as race in publishing, marriage, abortion, and notions of female empowerment, as well as for her music criticism.
 The A.V.
 Club admired "Tolentino's sick burns on Charlie Puth" and Studio 360 observed that even in the near-universal panning of Magic!'s song "Rude", "no criticism has been quite as cutting as Jia Tolentino's."
 Tolentino has reported extensively on the #MeToo movement.